It’s time for more alphabet fun! This week I’m sharing letter O activities for preschoolers.

 Are you following along with my Letter of the Week with a 3-Year Old series?
 My little guy and I are having a lot of fun doing hands-on learning as he learns his letters and sounds.
 Check out letter O!

-This week, though, we didn’t need our Learning the Alphabet printables because my Three knows letter O backward and forward.
-Instead, we focused on fine motor activities.
+Since my Three knows letter O backward and forward, we focused on fine motor activities.
 Here he’s writing the letter O with his finger in oatmeal.

 My older kids were doing my beginning handwriting pages by this time, but this little guy just isn’t ready.